-The District was awarded a grant of \$15,600.00 from BWSR to be matched by the District for updating the Overall Plan.
-Managers have until May 2003 to complete the "Revised" Overall Plan.
-The District will include individualized Lake Management and Implementation Plans for each lake as well as historical data.
+The District was awarded a grant of \$15,600.00 from BWSR to be matched by the District for updating the Overall Plan in 2001.
+Managers completed the "Revised" Overall Plan in October 2002.
+At this time the District awaits approval from BWSR.
+The District included individualized Lake Management and Implementation Plans for each lake as well as historical data.
+The entire plan went under complete transformation.
+The Managers included a copy of the Executive Summary at the end of this Annual Report.

 The District received a second grant of \$20,500.00 from BWSR to also be matched by the District for the Development of an Automated Stormwater Planning System for the Thirty Lakes Watershed District.
-The purpose of the project is to determine current and future Stormwater loading to the fifty-five lakes in the District.
+The purpose of the project is to determine current and future Stormwater loading to the fifty-two lakes in the District.
 The Stormwater loading will be based on current land use, current zoning and loading generated from projected zoning.
 The project will provide an interactive web page for resource, managers, agencies, contractors and homeowners and assist in planning for Stormwater management.
+Extensive work has been done in relation to this project.
+The Website will soon be up and running.
 Managers have until July 31, 2003 to complete this project.

 Monitoring of the "Deacon's Lodge" golf course continued and there were two meetings of the Citizen's Advisory Committee.
-Water will continue to be tested and lake levels monitored for two more years, as outlined in the permit issued by the Watershed District.
+Water will continue to be tested and lake levels monitored for one more year, as outlined in the permit issued by the Watershed District.

-Clow Stamping in Merrifield constructed a new on-site sewer system, which will address the "heavy metals" previously measured in the waste water.
-Clow also built a day care center as part of their complex.
+Clow Stamping in Merrifield constructed a new on-site sewer system, which will address the "heavy metals" previously measured in the wastewater.

 "Ditch 13" which is a drainage system made up of streams, creeks and a man-made ditch, running from Lake Edward, connecting with drainage from Mollie Lake, and continuing south to North Long Lake was periodically checked by the District.
 When necessary, the Crow Wing County Sentence to Serve work crews and the Crow Wing County Highway Department assisted in breaking up the beaver dams or other debris restricting the water to keep the flow moving.
 As the level of Lake Edward has been relatively high, DNR was consulted with regard to the device installed in the culvert next to the Y-Store and its restriction of flow out of Lake Edward.
 The Watershed District received many requests from property owners for some type of action to be taken to lower the lake level.
-The Watershed District hosted a meeting on July 9, 2001 to address concerns about the high water level of Lake Edward.